marianesfg/windows-uwp.pt-br/windows-apps-src/design/style/app-icons-and-logos.md

 ---
 author: mijacobs
 Description: How to create app icons/logos that represent your app in the Start menu, app tiles, the taskbar, the Microsoft Store, and more.
-title: Logotipos e ícones de aplicativos
+title: Ícones e logotipos de apps
 template: detail.hbs
 ms.author: mijacobs
 ms.date: 04/17/2018